Delusoire/spicetify-extensions/extensions/show-the-genres/assets/README.md

 ---
-description: Show the genres for the currently playing track and any artist page
+description: Show the genres for the currently playing track and on artists' pages.
+This extensions requires you to use your own LastFM API Key.
 authors:
     - name: Delusoire
       url: https://github.com/Delusoire